Azure-Samples/search-dotnet-getting-started/README.md

 ## Running the DotNetHowToAutocomplete sample

 * Open the DotNetHowToAutocomplete.sln project in Visual Studio
 * Compile and Run the project

+## Running the DotNetHowToEncryptionUsingCMK sample

+* Open the DotNetHowToEncryptionUsingCMK.sln project in Visual Studio
+* Compile and Run the project

 ## More information